 The SPAADIA Corpus (version 1): The SPAADIA (Speech Act Annotated Dialogues) Corpus consist of 35 transactional dialogue files that are fully annotated with speech-act information, as well as additional information regarding syntactic (C-unit) categories, topic information, surface polarity, and semantico-pragmatic markers (modes).
 These files represent a subset of the data annotated as part of the SPAAC project.
 For more information on the specific categories and the overall design of the annotation scheme, please see the SPAADIA Annotation Scheme document.

-The SPAADIA Corpus (version 2): A revised version of the original SPAADIA corpus, using
+The SPAADIA Corpus (version 2): A revised version of the original SPAADIA corpus, using version 2 of the DART taxonomy.

 Pragmatically annotated version of parts of the SRI Amex Travel Agent Data involving the speaker Agent A. Please note that this is derived data and the original copyright lies with SRI.
 Some more information on the data, including certain limitations of it, can be found in my chapter in Talking at Work: Corpus-based Explorations of Workplace Discourse (see publications page).